Dayr al-Dubban Before 1948

 The inhabitants of Dayr al-Dubban, exclusively Muslim, practiced rainfed agriculture and animal husbandry, and cultivated two grain crops annually.
 Fig trees, grapes, and vegetables were planted on the land immediately adjacent to the site.
 Dayr al-Dubban was built in an area rich in archeological sites, containing the foundations of buildings, mosaic floors, burial places, and rock-hewn presses.

-During Operation Yoav, the Israeli army Giv'ati Brigade moved north and esat towards Hebron while other forces were pushing southwardsin the direction of Gaza and the Negev.
-Dayr al-Dubban was captured during the northwards push, falling into Israeli hands on 23-24 October 1948, according to Israeli historian Benny Morris.
-He also states that most of the villagers in the Hebron area had fled before the arrival of Israeli troops, but that some were also expelled.
+Dayr al-Dubban was captured on 23-24 October 1948 [Benny Morris], as a result of the northwards push of the Operation Yo'av during which the Israeli army's Giv'ati Brigade moved north and east towards Hebron, while other forces were pushing southwards in the direction of Gaza and the Negev.
+According to Morris, most of the villagers of Hebron area had fled prior to the arrival of the Israeli troops, but some of the remaining ones were expelled.

 No related videos